Giovanni Strangio

 Giovanni Strangio ([dʒoˈvanni stranˈdʒiːo]; born January 3, 1979) is a member of the 'Ndrangheta born in Siderno, Calabria.
-Starting from 2007, he was included on the list of most wanted fugitives in Italy as well as in Germany, Strangio was arrested in Amsterdam on March 12, 2009.
+In 2007, his name appeared on the list of most wanted fugitives in Italy as well as in Germany, Strangio was arrested in Amsterdam on March 12, 2009.

 San Luca feud

 Strangio was wanted for the Duisburg massacre on August 15, 2007, which made headlines worldwide.
-He was one of two gunmen that killed six men in front of the Da Bruno restaurant near the main railway station.
+He was one of two gunmen that killed six Italian men in front of the Da Bruno restaurant near the main railway station.
 More than 70 shots were fired.
 The carnage was part of a long-standing feud between two 'Ndrangheta clans from San Luca in Calabria, the Pelle-Vottari-Romeo and Strangio-Nirta clan.